 The Bushnell Tour X has dimensions of about 1.5” width, about 3” in height, and a depth of 4”.
 The lens has a zooming capability of 6x magnification, but the focusing is not that adept.
-The distance measuring capability is quite amazing, from as near as 5 yards to as far 1300 yards.
+The distance measuring capability is quite amazing, from as near as 5 yards to as far as 1300 yards.

 In fact, the Bushnell Tour X can measure as near as half a yard.
 The distances measured also adjust and compensate in situations where there is a slope, which you can toggle and enable with Exchange Technology.

 The Bushnell Tour X lets you exchange its faceplates, enabling all of the features for use during practice and casual play while the other faceplate disables some of the features for legal tournament play.
-Bushnell’s signature Pinseeker and Jolt technology lets you locate the digital marker pins in just a few seconds, prompting you when the pin is found with a friendly vibration.
+Bushnell’s signature Pinseeker and Jolt technology let you locate the digital marker pins in just a few seconds, prompting you when the pin is found with a friendly vibration.

 The Bushnell Tour X also had Dual Display Technology, letting you switch display colors from the default black color to the more noticeable red display during well-lit times like during high noon.

 The size of the Bushnell Tour X golf rangefinder is just enough to fit right into your hand.
 You can hold it very secured thanks to the rubber grip that is provided at the top and at the bottom.
-This same rubber grip also provides additional protection for unwanted shocks and bumps, like if the rangefinder should accidentally fall to the ground.
+This same rubber grip also provides additional protection for unwanted shocks and bumps, as if the rangefinder should accidentally fall to the ground.
 The case is quite solid, with all the button and dials readily accessible and within reach of your fingers.